fesalinasc/8-puzzle/README.en.md

 # 🧩 8-Puzzle in C

-This project implements the classic **8-Puzzle**, where the goal is to arrange the numbers 1 through 8 in ascending order, leaving an empty space (0) in the last position.
+This project implements the classic **8-Puzzle**, where the goal is to arrange the numbers from 1 to 8 in ascending order, leaving an empty space (0) in the last position.

-The solution is entirely developed in **C**, with user-controlled movements in real time (W, A, S, D).
+The solution is entirely developed in **C**, with movements controlled by the user in real time (W, A, S, D).

 ---